 A Letter From Paris July 19 1990

-San Francisco Sentinel July 19, 1990 Street Talk A Letter from Paris By Doris Fish “Dear Possum, “I would write more often but nothing happens.
-I thought Princess Di would be plaguing me with phone calls and invitations for ‘at-homes’ with Elton John at the piano, but no; the Palace is probably…
+Doris Fish’s San Francisco Sentinel Columns San Francisco Sentinel July 19, 1990 Street Talk A Letter from Paris By Doris Fish “Dear Possum, “I would write more often but nothing happens.
+I thought Princess Di would be plaguing me with phone calls and invitations for ‘at-homes’ with Elton John at the piano,…

 Read more